Reinforcement learning optimization of the charging of a Dicke quantum battery

-{\it Acknowledgments}.—Numerical work has been performed by using PyTorch \cite{paszke2019} and QuTiP2 toolbox \cite{QuTip}.
-We wish to thank M. Polini, D. Ferraro, V. Cavina, F. Campaioli and G. Calaj{\`o} for useful discussions.
+{\it Acknowledgments}.— We wish to thank M. Polini, D. Ferraro, V. Cavina, F. Campaioli and G. Calaj{\`o} for useful discussions.
 F.N gratefully acknowledges funding by the BMBF (Berlin Institute for the Foundations of Learning and Data -- BIFOLD), the European Research Commission (ERC CoG 772230) and the Berlin Mathematics Center MATH+ (AA1-6, AA2-8).
-P.A.E gratefully acknowledges funding by the Berlin Mathematics Center MATH+ (AA1-6).
+P.A.E gratefully acknowledges funding by the Berlin Mathematics Center MATH+ (AA1-6, AA2-18).
 V.G. acknowledge financial support by MIUR (Ministero dell’ Istruzione, dell’ Universit{\`a} e della Ricerca) by PRIN 2017 Taming complexity via Quantum Strategies: a Hybrid Integrated Photonic approach (QUSHIP) Id.
 2017SRN-BRK, and via project PRO3 Quantum Pathfinder.
-G.M.A. acknwoledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002955 — CONQUER).
+G.M.A. acknowledges funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101002955 — CONQUER).

 {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}}

 \onecolumngrid